Posted on Leave a comment

 The tea we stock is grown at a fairly high elevation of 1,200 metres.
 Basically, it consists of spring harvested green tea leaves that are hand rolled into tight balls resembling pearls (or Buddha’s tears).
 Once the balls are made, they are left to dry until the Jasmine flowers are in bloom.
 The tea, which remains rolled into a ball shape, is then scented five to six times with Jasmine flower petals.
 It is a natural tea, made from freshly harvested tea and jasmine petals.

 I am often asked about the concept of scented teas – how the process is accomplished and how natural it is.
 In essence it is an extremely easy step.
 You may have heard, or read elsewhere, how important it is to keep your teas sealed well and set away from other food substances such as coffee, herbs and other aromatic food stuff.
 The reason for doing so is that tea very easily and naturally absorbs odours.
 Flower petals are very fragrant (as are many herbs and spices used to scent tea – think of the peppermint or ginseng scented teas).
-Mixing odour absorbing tea and fragrant flower petals is the perfect way to come
+Mixing odour absorbing tea and fragrant flower petals is the perfect way to come up with a natural, organic tea blend.

 Tea Tasting Party Options